mstksg/inCode/copy/entries/machines-1.md

-It's a little tricky because the "output" and the "state" in our example function seem to be exactly the same (just like for `myStream`), but let's whip up a quick example inspired by our `myErraticStream` where it's a little more obvious that the state and the output are different things, and that the state is completely opaque and encapsulated.
+It's a little tricky because the "output" and the "state" in our example function seem to be exactly the same (just like for `myStream`), but let's whip up a quick example where it's a little more obvious that the state and the output are different things, and that the state is completely opaque and encapsulated.

 ~~~haskell
 isEvenAutoFrom n :: Int -> Auto (Maybe Int) Bool